liam-a-wms/MidgarCrusade/README.txt

                           White Mage
 http://finalfantasy.wikia.com/wiki/White_Mage_%28Tactics_A2%29
 ----------------------------------------------------------------
-[ ] Cure 	White Staff 	Recovers a decent amount of HP in an area.
+[W] Cure 	White Staff 	Recovers a decent amount of HP in an area.
 Deals damage to the undead.
+4 	100 	8 ---- just need to apply dmg to undead

-4 	100 	8 [ ] Cura 	Healing Staff 	Recovers a great amount of HP in an area.
+[W] Cura 	Healing Staff 	Recovers a great amount of HP in an area.
 Deals damage to the undead.
+4 	200 	14 ---- just need to apply dmg to undead

-4 	200 	14 [ ] Curaga 	Spring Staff 	Recovers a very large amount of HP in an area.
+[W ] Curaga 	Spring Staff 	Recovers a very large amount of HP in an area.
 Deals damage to the undead.
+4 	300 	18 ---- just need to apply dmg to undead

-4 	300 	18 [ ] Esuna 	Cleansing Staff 	Cure physical status ailments such as Blind and Poison in an area.
-4 	200 	12 [ ] Raise 	Staff of Blessings 	Revive a KO'd ally with minimal health.
+[O] Esuna 	Cleansing Staff 	Cure physical status ailments such as Blind and Poison in an area.
+4 	200 	12 [X] Raise 	Staff of Blessings 	Revive a KO'd ally with minimal health.
 Deals damage to the undead.
-4 	200 	10 [ ] Arise 	Nirvana 	Revive a KO'd ally with all of their HP.
+4 	200 	10 [X] Arise 	Nirvana 	Revive a KO'd ally with all of their HP.
 Deals damage to the undead.
-4 	400 	20 [ ] Reraise 	Cheer Staff 	Bestows Auto-Life.
-4 	400 	28 [ ] Refresh
+4 	400 	20 [X] Reraise 	Cheer Staff 	Bestows Auto-Life.
+4 	400 	28 [O] Refresh
 ----------------------------------------------------------------
                           Black Mage
 http://finalfantasy.wikia.com/wiki/Black_Mage_%28Tactics_A2%29
 ----------------------------------------------------------------
+ALL black mage spells need a proper custom entity to fire, all using fireballs atm

-[ ] Fire 	Rod 	Fire damage.
+[E ] Fire 	Rod 	Fire damage.
 4 	100 	8
-[ ] Fira 	Firewheel Rod 	Strong Fire damage.
+[E ] Fira 	Firewheel Rod 	Strong Fire damage.
 4 	250 	14
-[ ] Firaga 	Flame Rod 	Heavy Fire damage.
+[E ] Firaga 	Flame Rod 	Heavy Fire damage.
 4 	350 	18
-[ ] Thunder 	Rod 	Lightning damage.
+[H] Thunder 	Rod 	Lightning damage.
 4 	100 	8
-[ ] Thundara 	Thunder Rod 	Strong Lightning damage.
-4 	250 	14
-[ ] Thundaga 	Thor Rod 	Heavy Lightning damage.
-4 	350 	18
-[ ] Blizzard 	Rod 	Ice damage.
+[H] Thundara 	Thunder Rod 	Strong Lightning damage.
+4 	250 	14 [H] Thundaga 	Thor Rod 	Heavy Lightning damage.
+4 	350 	18 [H] Blizzard 	Rod 	Ice damage.
 4 	100 	8
-[ ] Blizzara 	Sleet Rod 	Strong Ice damage.
-4 	250 	14
+[H] Blizzara 	Sleet Rod 	Strong Ice damage.
+4 	250 	14 [H] Blizzaga
-[ ] Blizzaga
 ----------------------------------------------------------------
                           Paladin
 http://finalfantasy.wikia.com/wiki/Paladin_%28Tactics_A2%29
 ----------------------------------------------------------------
-[ ] Nurse 	Defender 	Recover HP and cure status ailments of the unit and surrounding units.
-All sides and self 	100 	— [ ] Defend 	Lionheart 	Raise Weapon Defense and Magick Resistance for one turn.
-Self 	200 	— [ ] Cover 	Save the Queen 	Covers a unit, allowing the user to take damage for the target until the user's next turn.
-4 [ ] Parley 	Barong 	Attempt to remove a unit from the battlefield.
-More successful when the target has lower HP.
-Does not [ ] Saint Cross 	Arch Sword 	Holy damage to surrounding units.
-All sides 	400 	10 [ ] Holy Blade 	Excalibur 	Normal damage; Holy element.
-Weapon Range 	400 	22 [ ] Sanctify 	Ogrenix 	Destroys undead.
+[T] Nurse 	Defender 	Recover HP and cure status ailments of the unit and surrounding units.
+All sides and self 	100 	— [XN] Defend 	Lionheart 	Raise Weapon Defense and Magick Resistance for one turn.
+Self 	200 	— [O] Cover 	Save the Queen 	Covers a unit, allowing the user to take damage for the target until the user's next turn.
+4 [X] Parley 	Barong 	Attempt to remove a unit from the battlefield.
+More successful when the target has lower HP. --- Clarify

+parley to have a random chance to tp the target higher chance with lower hp to spawn ( or a certain number of blocks away(however that can cause wall suffocations ? if not this idea not sure how to implement

+[H] Saint Cross 	Arch Sword 	Holy damage to surrounding units.
+All sides 	400 	10 [H] Holy Blade 	Excalibur 	Normal damage; Holy element.
+Weapon Range 	400 	22 [W] Sanctify 	Ogrenix 	Destroys undead.
 3 	250 	—
-[ ] War Cry
+[O] War Cry
 ----------------------------------------------------------------
                           Blue Mage [Skip This For Now Too Many Spells] http://finalfantasy.wikia.com/wiki/Blue_Mage_%28Tactics_A2%29